 Experienced designer and educator creating learning experiences for individuals, schools and businesses within areas such as technology, design thinking, communication, innovation, culture and entrepreneurship.

-With eighteen years experience working in the design industry, Jenny can now be found working with some of the world’s leading schools, as well as helping corporate companies become learning organisations through co-designing internal processes and programs.
+With nearly two decades working in the design industry, Jenny can now be found working with some of the world’s leading schools, as well as helping corporate companies become learning organisations through co-designing internal processes and programs.

 Recent clients include H&M Foundation, WaterAid, Halebop, Hyper Island and Bergh’s School of Communication.
 Recent co-creation include Arwidsson Talks, a conference exploring innovative urban planning and sustainable development.

 Joel is proudly ‘Human’ he’s also an award-winning, strategically minded, Senior Copywriter.
-He bring extensive experience across industry sectors and media channels with a passion for digital.
+He brings extensive experience across industry sectors and media channels with a passion for digital.
 For clients and businesses he adds value, shifts perceptions and creates memorable communications.
-Driven by bringing brand stories to life, while writing sparkling copy and content that persuades, informs, and enriches.
+Driven by bringing brand stories to life, while writing sparkling copy and content that persuades, informs and sells.